Skip to main content

 • Macmillan Cancer Support (link opens in new external tab) offer help with dealing with your emotions.

-• You can call the Macmillan support line on: 0808 808 0000.
-This is open from 8am to 8pm, seven days a week.
+• You can call the Macmillan support line on 0808 808 0000.
+This line is open from 8am to 8pm, seven days a week.

-• Free specialist counselling: Through Bupa, Macmillan are offering up to six free counselling sessions for people struggling emotionally because they are living with cancer.
+• Free specialist counselling: through Bupa, Macmillan are offering up to six free counselling sessions for people struggling emotionally because they are living with cancer.
 People can access specialist support remotely within days if they qualify to use the service.
-To find out more, visit Macmillan's free specialist counselling page (this link will open in a new window) or call their free support line on: 0808 808 0000 and ask about the Bupa service.
+To find out more, visit Macmillan's free specialist counselling page (this link will open in a new window) or call their free support line on 0808 808 0000 and ask about the Bupa service.

 Cancer Research UK